Holy Trinity (Masaccio)

 The Holy Trinity, with the Virgin and Saint John and donors (Santa Trinità) is a fresco by the Italian Renaissance artist Masaccio in the Dominican church of Santa Maria Novella, in Florence.
-The fresco was one of Masaccio's last major commissions and is often cited as one of the first monumental Renaissance paintings to utilize linear perspective.
+The fresco was among Masaccio's last major commissions and is often cited as one of the first monumental Renaissance paintings to utilize linear perspective.

 History

-The Trinity is thought to have been created by Masaccio between 1425–1427.
+Masaccio created The Holy Trinity between 1425–1427.
 He died in late 1428 at the age of 26, or having just turned 27, leaving behind a relatively small body of work.

 Location

 The fresco is located along the middle of the basilica's left aisle.
 Although the configuration of this space has changed since the artwork was created, there are clear indications that the fresco was aligned very precisely in relationship with the sight-lines and perspective arrangement of the room at the time; particularly a former entrance-way facing the painting; in order to enhance the trompe-l'œil effect.
 There was also an altar, mounted as a shelf-ledge between the upper and lower sections of the fresco, further emphasizing the "reality" of the artifice.